 Inherited Risk Factors

 - Inherited Risk: Up to 15% of pancreatic cancer is related to a family history of the disease.
 The risk of developing pancreatic cancer increases by 2-3 times if a person's mother, father, sibling, or child had pancreatic cancer.
 The risk multiplies if a greater number of family members are affected.
 There are several inherited gene mutations that have been linked to an increased risk of pancreatic cancer including the genes responsible for breast and ovarian cancer, and melanoma.
-To learn more about the specific genetic conditions that lead to an increased risk for pancreatic cancer, click here.
+Learn more about the specific genetic conditions, including a BRCA gene mutation, that lead to an increased risk for pancreatic cancer.